protocolguild/documentation/docs/5-initial-pilot.md

     - Prysmatic
     - Status
     - Teku
-  - Type 3.
-Name this category: in dialogue with both previous sets and responsible for guiding both of their paths of divination and manifestation
+  - Guides (Ecosystem relations, client tinkerers): in dialogue with both previous sets and responsible for guiding both of their paths of divination and manifestation
     - EF Devops
     - EF Protocol Support
     - EF Testing
+    - Ipsilon
+    - Quilt
     - Solidity

 ### 5.3 Documenting Outcomes